Justin Chidester, CFP®, AFC® Wealth Mode Financial Planning

 Get started by scheduling a free 15-min intro call here to discuss your situation and get a quote.

-Outside of work, I enjoy spending time with my wife and best friend AnnAlyse.
+Outside of work, I enjoy spending time with my wife and best friend AnnAlyse, and our new baby girl.
 We love traveling, attending concerts and musicals, jigsaw puzzling, and going to Disneyland (her influence) or live sporting events (my influence).

 Why Do People Hire Personal Trainers?